NataliaMak20/Data-Analysis-in-Excel/README.md

 ##### For my analysis I took data from the company named Contoso.
 Contoso selling products all over the world, online and in stores.
 ##### First question is to understand how many stores Contoso have in total.
 ![Image alt](https://github.com/NataliaMak20/Data-Analysis-in-Excel/blob/main/ContosoData.png)
-##### Lets see what store type performs the best in each continent.
-North America physical store performs the best, following by Catalog and Online.
+##### Let's see which type of store performs best on each continent.
+Physical stores in North America perform best, followed by catalog and online.
-##### In Europe and Asia relatively all store types performs the same.
+##### In Europe and Asia, relatively all types of stores perform in the same way.
 ![Image alt](https://github.com/NataliaMak20/Data-Analysis-in-Excel/blob/main/StoreTypesbyContinent.png)
+##### It's good to understand what type of category of products are selling the most.
+Here is top 3 categories:
+1. Home Appliances.
+2. Computers.
+3. Cameras and Camcorders.